Great Ealing School: History

 It moved from the north side of St. Mary's Church in Ealing on the eastern side of St Mary's Road to the western side of the same road and was renamed The Owls, which then formed part of its crest.
 In 1874, it became a day school teaching vocational subjects such as bookkeeping.
 In 1879, it changed again, becoming a school for Jewish boys.

 It closed in 1908 and the roads Cairn Avenue and Nicholas Gardens now stand upon the grounds.
 The latter is named after the famous headmastering family of its greatest period.

-Quotes

-"The education was first-rate, particularly in the classics, and as there was no alternative to learn, the boys progressed rapidly, and the school turned out some bright fellows."
-Benjamin Armstrong, pupil and vicar.